-- 1 To rotate a photo and frame together, click the photo once.
-To rotate a photo within a frame, double-click the photo. - 2 Do any of the following: - Click anywhere within the bounding box and a circle appears below the selection.
-Position the cursor over the circle.
-When the curved four-headed arrow papears, drag the track ball handle to rotate the image. - Position the Move tool over a corner.
-When the curved double-headed arrow papears, drag it to rotate the photo.
-The further away the cursor is from the corner, the more control you have to make more accurate changes. - Double-click the photo, and then click the rotate button next to the slider (only rotates in 90° increments). - 3 When you are finished, click the Commit button \checkmark or the Cancel button \bigcirc .
+- Position the Move tool over a corner.
+When the curved double-headed arrow 👣 appears, drag it to rotate the photo.
+The further away the cursor is from the corner, the more control you have to make more accurate changes. - Double-click the photo, and then click the rotate button next to the slider (only rotates in 90° increments). - 3 When you are finished, click the Commit button ✓ or the Cancel button ◎.

-Edit photo project pages in Photoshop
+Edit photo project pages in Photoshop CS5

-If you have Adobe® Photoshop® and Photoshop Elements installed on the same computer, you can send JPEG, GIF, and other single-page photo files to Photoshop.
-In Elements Organizer, choose Edit > Edit with Photoshop.
+If you have Adobe\ Photoshop\ CS5 and Photoshop Elements installed on the same computer, you can send JPEG, GIF, and other single-page photo files to Photoshop by using the Edit >Edit with Photoshop command.
 Photoshop does not support the multipage PSE file format, so it cannot edit entire photo projects.
 However, Photoshop can edit individual pages of a photo project, which are in the single-page PSD format.